3liteking148/seq-position-probs/README.md

 that order).
 It gets each kind of score for all possible anchors, and shows the maximum.

+## Low-memory version

+`seq-position-probs2` uses half as much memory, and is a bit faster, but is more prone to numeric overflow.
+(It uses single-precision instead of double-precision floating-point numbers.)

 ## Random sequences

 To calculate *E*-values, it needs to estimate a *K* parameter for each